pekrau/notebook/README.md

 # scrapbooks

-Simple app for personal notes, optionally with attached files, in your file system using your browser as interface.
+Simple app for personal notes, optionally with attached files, in the local file system using a browser as interface.

 ## Features